 Conclusion

 Soil health is the essential building block of sustainable horticultural production in all agro-ecological zones around the world.
-The wide-ranging evidence outlining in this Chapter shows that integrated management strategies involving organic amendments, biofertiliser inoculation, cover cropping and mulching with limited mineral fertilisation deliver the best trade-offs between crop productivity and soil conservation.
+The wide-ranging evidence outlining in this Chapter shows that integrated management strategies involving organic amendments, biofertilizer inoculation, cover cropping and mulching with limited mineral fertilization deliver the best trade-offs between crop productivity and soil conservation.
 Moving from input-intensive conventional systems to knowledge-intensive sustainable systems will require concerted efforts by the research institutions, extension agents and other actors in policy-making frameworks and farming communities.
 India's forward-looking policy approaches, such as the Soil Health Card scheme and PM-PRANAM, offer institutional architecture for scaling sustainable soil management practices across horticultural production.
 In consequence, the advent of digital soil mapping technology, microbiome engineering and precision nutrient management has timely introduced transformative opportunities that can meet the twin challenge of increasing productivity while enhancing ecological sustainability in twenty first century horticulture systems.

 References